skolavictoria/WorkflowTest/workflow.md

 ## Workflow for Sorting Algorithms Assignment

-1. Create a branch with name dev-<student-name-surname>
+1. Create a branch with name dev-<student-name-surname-group>
 2. Git checkout <branch name>
 3. Do the task:
    - Read the TASK.md and README.md files carefully to understand the requirements